gilligan-ees-3310/lab-08-instructions/citations_bibliographies.md

 | Copac         | `.copac`       |
 | JSON citeproc | `.json`        |

-You can export files in many of these formats (especially RIS and BibTeX) from most bibliographic software packages, such as EndNote, Mendeley, and Zotero.
+You can also export bibliographic data in many of these formats (especially RIS and BibTeX) from most bibliographic software packages, such as EndNote, Mendeley, and Zotero.

 # Citations